fehler/miscellany/apple/apple-values.md

 —[@fehler](https://twitter.com/fehler)

-<small>A photograph of the original document is available at the wonderful [DigiBarn Computer Museum](http://www.digibarn.com/collections/business-docs/apple-values/DSC06513.JPG).</small>
+A photograph of the original document is available at the wonderful [DigiBarn Computer Museum](http://www.digibarn.com/collections/business-docs/apple-values/DSC06513.JPG).

 - - -